-As Ronnie O'Sullivan passes 1000 career centuries, we look back on The Rocket's significant career moments and most memorable breaks.
+After Ronnie O'Sullivan became world champion for a sixth time, we look back on The Rocket's significant career moments and most memorable breaks.

 The whispers about a young player by the name of Ronnie O'Sullivan had grown to something close to a drumming procession by the time the fresh-faced 17-year-old reached the final of the UK Championship in 1993.
 Standing in his way of a first ranking title was Stephen Hendry, the world number one and undisputed king of the green baize.
 It mattered not as O'Sullivan blew Hendry away with a brilliant and breathtaking display that saw him prevail 10-6.
 It was to prove a sign of things to come as for all Hendry enjoyed his fair share of moments against O'Sullivan in the subsequent years, the young prince would soon be king, the UK Championship made very much his own.